 - Asim Supreme offers both a Supreme Wave, and Elite Wave and Scalp Butter Pomade to enhance waves, hold and moisturize hair.

 - Curls offers a Super Sculpting Blueberry Bliss CURL Control Paste to help control edges, hold and define curls.
 A Passion Fruit CURL Control Paste is offered which also helps to control frizz.
 You can find these products on Amazon (advertisement).

 - Frederick Benjamin offers grooming products for men, including a Sleek Water Pomade that contains castor and argan oil to hydrate the hair and promote growth.
 You can find this product on Amazon (advertisement).

 - Hairobics All Natural offers a Raaw Roots Soft Pomade with ingredients to moisturize, prevent split ends, add a protective covering, and guard against dandruff.
 You can also find products on Amazon (advertisement).

 - Kinky Curly offers a Gloss Pomade for smoothing edges, shine, stretching and separating curls, and as a finishing product.

 - Kreyòl Essence offers a Pomade Kreyòl with castor oil and Aloe Vera to strengthen hair from the root.
 It also can be used in creating waves.

 - Mixed Chicks offers a Slick Styling Tamer to tame edges, create, and hold a variety of hairstyles.
 Products ae available on Amazon (advertisement).

-- My Honey Child offers a Honey Love Pomade that provides a high shine, with a medium/firm- and all day hold.
+- My Honey Child offers a Honey Child Pomade that provides a high shine and is designed for 4C hair.

 - Morning Dew offers two moisturizing pomades (Blackberry Molasses and Honey Almond Marmalade) that help with hold, and work for twists, locs, and waves.

 - Oyin Handmade offers a Sugar Berries, and a Burnt Sugar Pomade, both of which serve to lock in moisture, nourish the scalp, and increase shine.
 Products are available on Amazon (advertisement).

 - Sunny Isle Jamaican Black Castor Oil offers two types of Hair Food Pomade (Lavender and Extra Dark) that moisturizes, defines, and adds shine to hair.
 A Pomade Just For Men is also offered that nourishes hair, promotes growth, and adds shine.
 Products are available on Amazon (advertisement).